pinecone-io/pinecone-ts-client/guides/upgrading/v9-migration.md

 SDK's own version as a per-call header, and per-call headers won.
 Requests went out on the SDK's version with no error and no warning.
-In v9, `additionalHeaders` is applied last, so an entry keyed exactly `X-Pinecone-Api-Version` replaces the SDK's value on every request that client makes, control plane and data plane alike, including clients handed back by `pc.index(...)` and `pc.Index(...)`.
+In v9, `additionalHeaders` is applied last, so an entry keyed exactly `X-Pinecone-Api-Version` replaces the SDK's value on every request that client makes, control plane and data plane alike, including the clients handed back by `pc.index(...)`, `pc.Index(...)`, `pc.assistant(...)`, and `pc.Assistant(...)`.
+Headers passed to one of those, through `pc.index({ additionalHeaders })` or the legacy third argument, are merged over the client's and win on an exact key match.

-Matching is case-sensitive, so `x-pinecone-api-version` is sent alongside the SDK's header rather than replacing it.
-The same last-write-wins rule now applies to every header the SDK sets, including `Api-Key` and `User-Agent`.
+Matching is case-sensitive, so `x-pinecone-api-version` is sent alongside the SDK's header rather than replacing it. `Api-Key`, `User-Agent`, and the Admin client's `Authorization` follow the same last-write-wins rule. `Content-Type` does not: the request body is already encoded by the time `additionalHeaders` are applied, so overriding it would only mislabel the body.

 Two limits are worth knowing before you pin.
 The SDK does not validate the value — the API decides which versions it still serves and rejects the rest.
 And v9's request and response